stb-srv/All-In-One-Wordpress-Restaurant-Plugin/docs/README.md

 visible shortcodes are `[speisekarte]`, `[getraenkekarte]`, `[aio_ingredients_legend]`, `[restaurant_lightswitcher]` and `[aio_leaflet_map]`.

+The number of columns displayed by the food and drink menus can be configured from the plugin settings page in the WordPress administration.

 ## Translations and Samples

 Translations are managed with `languages/aorp.pot`.
 Example import files for CSV,